SaaS SEO: Boost Your Online Presence in 8 Steps

 Reflecting on the above-described factors is essential because your situation, i.e., whether you’re starting from scratch or have some skin in the game, will dictate your approach to SaaS SEO.

-Follow the eight steps below to create an effective SEO campaign for a SaaS startup.
+Follow the eight steps below to create an effective SEO campaign for a SaaS.

 Step 1: Define Your USP & Target Audience